 - Current rankings or average position of your site pages for target keywords which have high search volume.

-Step 5: Extract Backlink and engagement metrics of your site pages
+Step 5: Extract the Backlink and engagement metrics of your site pages

 The next step is to extract the backlink metrics of your pages using tools like Majestic, Ahrefs etc and add the data to the same spreadsheet.
-These metrics could include;
+These metrics could include the following;

 - The number of referring domains and backlinks for your site pages.